Little Willy (song)

-"Little Willy" is a song written by songwriters Nicky Chinn and Mike Chapman and performed by the British glam rock band The Sweet, released in 1972 as a non-album single in the UK, peaking at #4 in the best seller charts.
-It was released in the US in September 1972 and also appeared on their US debut album The Sweet and became their biggest hit in the US, reaching #3 on the Billboard Hot 100.
-Billboard ranked it as the #18 song for 1973.
+"Little Willy" is a song written by songwriters Nicky Chinn and Mike Chapman and performed by the British glam rock band The Sweet, released in 1972 as a non-album single in the UK, peaking at number 4 in the UK Singles Chart.
+It was released in the US in January 1973 and also appeared on their US debut album The Sweet and became their biggest hit in the US, reaching number 3 on the Billboard Hot 100.
+Billboard ranked it as the number 18 song for 1973.

+It was the last of the group's A-sides on which all the instruments were played by session musicians, as opposed to the members themselves.
 In a retrospective review of glitter rock, Bomp! noted that although rock music journalists almost uniformly "loathed it", the song was a huge commercial success and "helped launch the essential glitter rock formula sound".

 "Little Willy" was used extensively in the pilot of the television series Life on Mars.